n0nag0n/wordpress-integration-for-flight-framework/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of the Flight Framework Integration plugin for WordPress.
+Initial release of the Integration for Flight Framework plugin for WordPress.